A Typical Day At north star Camp for boys

 Fifth period is structured free period that we call “Organized Free.”
 Most of our activities are open and there are additional “pickup” athletic games for campers to participate in.
 It’s a warm day out and you want to go on the Power Tower at swim point with friends?
 Great!
 Head down to the waterfront.
 Want to take another climb up the climbing wall?
 Sweet!

 We end the day with a fun Evening Program which is typically an all-camp event like Capture The Flag, North Star Ball or other fun games.
 We also have All-Camp and Village Campfires and other great, unique activities.

 The aforementioned daily schedule fills six of our days at camp.
 The seventh day is a day called “Cruiser Day.”
 Cruiser Day is when the cabin spends the entire day together, having planned ahead of time their schedule of events.
 With access to all the camp activities and equipment, campers and counselors of every cabin put to use their creativity as they come up with their Cruiser Day schedule.
 These days are filled with endless possibilities including but not limited to scavenger hunts, tubing, waterskiing, trips to the local resorts, team building activities, cabin challenges, slip-and-slides, pie-eating contests and sports tournaments.

 Each Cruiser Day culminates with a cookout meal.
-Campers use their learned wilderness skills to prepare a meal over an open fire, feasting on camp favorites like tin foil surprise and banana boats.
-These evenings help to create teamwork within the cabin and strengthen bonds between the campers as they work together to prepare their cookout, collect wood, build a fire, cook the meal, and handle the cleanup.
+Campers use their learned wilderness skills to prepare a meal over an open fire, feasting on camp favorites like tin foil surprise and walking tacos.
+These evenings help to create teamwork within the cabin and strengthen bonds between the campers as they work together to prepare their cookout, collect wood, build a fire, cook the meal and handle the cleanup.